webtides/luna-docs/content/docs/configuration.md

         bundles: [{
             // The file(s) that should be used as an input file.
             input: [ path.join(__dirname, "assets/css/main.css") ],
-            // The destination in which moon-js should output your
+            // The destination in which luna-js should output your
             // styles.
 Should probably be inside your public directory.
             outputDirectory: ".build/public/assets/css",
             // The name of the generated css file